includeos/documentation/Running-tests.rst

 Running tests
 =============

 ..
-Mer brukerfokus - det brukeren skal gjøre, ikke Jenkins
+More user perspective - what the user should do, not Jenkins
 ..
-Flytte det som er relevant angående Jenkins til under Deeper-understanding.rst (står om Jenkins der)
+Move what's relevant for Jenkins under Deeper-understanding.rst (text about Jenkins there)

 In order to run the tests that are created for IncludeOS there are some dependencies.